bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 TODO: Further explain vertex and index buffers.

 ### Commands and Passes
-Comunication between the CPU and the GPU is asyncronuous; the CPU dispatches commands to the GPU and must wait for the GPU to finish it's workload and transmit a response.
+Communication between the CPU and the GPU is asyncronuous; the CPU dispatches commands to the GPU and must wait for the GPU to finish it's workload and transmit a response.
 We'll reffer to these as GPU commands to differentiate them from bevy ECS commands.